Expository Preaching vs Topical Preaching: What’s the Difference? Skip to content

 Topical preaching and expository preaching can each meet different needs in a church.
 In order to decide which one to use, here are three helpful questions to ask:

-By knowing the needs of your congregation, you will be able to shepherd them and be a servant of God to the best of your ability.
+By knowing your congregation’s needs, you will be able to shepherd them and serve God to the best of your ability.
+Through a seminary education, you will be equipped with the knowledge to preach the Word boldly to those around you.

 Do you want a seminary education that will encourage you to exegete Scripture well, whether through topical preaching or expository preaching, in order to shepherd those around you?
-Check out our programs today to determine which is the best for you!
+We have three programs that are oriented towards preaching: Our Master of Arts in Christian Ministry-Expository Preaching and Teaching, our Master of Divinity in Pastoral Studies, and our Doctor of Ministry in Exemplary Biblical Preaching.
+Check them out to determine which is the best for you!

 For information on Grace Seminary’s views on preaching, check out this exegesis vs. eisegesis blog.